-The study was undertaken on the Limbu community of Sankhuwasava district, Nepal.
+The study was undertaken on the Bhote community of Chepuwa VDC of Sankhuwa Sava district, Nepal.
 This study area is selected on the basis of the researcher's interest and familiarity to the area.
-Moreover, the issue of indigenous people is the most discussed topic in the present political scenario of Nepal.
-Likewise, the area where the study was conducted is a virgin area for the research.
+Moreover, the issue of indigenous people is the most discussed topic in the present political scenario of New Nepal.
+Likewise, the area where the study was conducted is a virgin area for a research.